 - Layer one portion of each cheese.
 Repeat for each layer.

-- Cover with the aluminum foil and bake for 45 minutes.
+- Sprinkle panko and green onion on top.
+Cover with the aluminum foil and bake for 45 minutes.
 To check whether the dish is done, test by inserting a skewer through the foil.
 If the skewer is able to go through the potato smoothly then it’s ready.
-Remove the cover and change oven setting to broil.
+Remove the cover and change the oven setting to broil.
 Broil for 2-3 minutes until golden brown on top.
-Be careful not to broil for too long since you don’t want to burned the dish.
+Remove from the oven and let it sit another 15 minutes.
+Serve warm.